 Main principles, goals and objectives of the Belarus foreign policy are defined in the Law “On Approval of the Basic Directions of Domestic and Foreign Policy of the Republic of Belarus” as of November 14, 2005, No. 60-Z.

-Geographic location of Belarus at the crossroads of main transport routes between Europe and Asia, and our country’s complicated history, which experienced destructive consequences of numerous European wars and conflicts, predetermined a multi-vector approach in our foreign policy.
+Geographic location of Belarus at the crossroads of main transport routes between Europe and Asia, and our country’s complicated history, which experienced destructive consequences of numerous wars and conflicts, predetermined a multi-vector approach in our foreign policy.
 It is aimed at building balanced and constructive relations with partners in various regions of the globe.
-In dialogue and development of mutually beneficial cooperation with its partners Belarus adheres to principles of pragmatism, consistency, mutual respect, equality, non-interference in domestic affairs, rejection of pressure or coercion.
+In international dialogue Belarus adheres to principles of good-neighbourly relations with contiguous countries, as well as to the principles of peacefulness, equality, mutual respect, non-interference in domestic affairs and rejection of pressure or coercion.